← ServerPilot Docs

 How to Change the PHP-FPM max_children Setting

 The max_children setting limits the maximum number of simultaneously executing PHP requests an app is allowed to have.
-This limit provides a safeguard against slow or buggy PHP scripts causing your server to run out of memory.
-It is called max_children because a separate PHP child process is required for each concurrently executing PHP request.
+As a separate PHP process is required for each concurrently executing PHP request and each PHP process is a "child" of PHP FastCGI Process Manager (PHP-FPM), the setting is called max_children.

 What Happens When the max_children Limit Is Reached